anirudhRowjee/saaru/README.md

     - [ ] Merkle Tree based hash checks?

 ### Rearchitecting - wipe
-How will I make the codebase work with all these features?
+~~How will I make the codebase work with all these features?~~ I DID IT!